yeldiRium/go-concurrency-exercises/2-race-in-cache/README.md

 Given is some code to cache key-value pairs from a mock database into the main memory (to reduce access time).
-The code is buggy and contains a race conditition.
+The code is buggy and contains a race condition.
 Change the code to make this thread safe.

 Also, try to get your solution down to less than 30 seconds to run tests.  *Hint*: fetching from the database takes the longest.